|Nutrition Facts (per serving)|

-In a medium bowl, sift together flour, baking powder, cardamom, cinnamon, ginger, cloves (be careful with the cloves—too much can produce a bitter taste), optional nutmeg, optional allspice, and salt.
+In a medium bowl, sift together flour, baking soda, cardamom, cinnamon, ginger, cloves, optional nutmeg, optional allspice, and salt.
 Set aside.

-In a separate large bowl, beat together 2 egg yolks, 1 whole egg, melted butter, and honey or agave syrup.
-If using agave, bake 25 degrees lower because products brown faster.
-In this case, bake at 325 F instead of 350 F when using honey.
+In a large bowl, beat together the egg yolks, the whole egg, granulated sugar, butter, honey or agave syrup, and vanilla.
+If using agave syrup, bake 25 degrees lower (325 F) because the cookies will brown faster.

-Mix in the dry ingredients until well incorporated.
+Mix in the dry ingredients into the wet ingredients until well combined.
 Cover with plastic wrap and refrigerate for 1 hour.

-Heat oven to 350 F. Place parchment paper the size of your cookie sheets on a clean surface.
-Using a cookie scoop, portion out mounds of dough and roll them in your hands until they are a completely smooth ball.
-Place on the prepared cookie sheets leaving 2 inches between each cookie.
-They will flatten out somewhat but still retain a domed shape.
+Position a rack in the upper and lower portion of the oven and heat to 350 F. Using a 1 tablespoon cookie scoop, portion out mounds of dough and roll them in your hands until they are a completely smooth ball.
+Place 2-inches apart on parchment-lined cookie sheets.
+They will flatten out somewhat as they bake but still retain a domed shape.

-Bake for 10 to 20 minutes, or until just golden, rotating the sheets halfway through for even baking.
+Bake until just golden, rotating the sheets halfway through for even baking, 10 to 14 minutes.
 Cool on the sheets until the cookies firm slightly.
 Transfer to racks to finish cooling.

-In a small bowl, whisk together the confectioners’ sugar and enough water (1 to 2 tablespoons) to form a thin icing.
+In a medium bowl, whisk together the confectioners’ sugar and enough water to form a thin icing.